ghgamble/May2016DemoCode/week1/css-layout/notes.md

 # CSS Layout
-> All elements in HTML can be styled and layed out with CSS properties.
+> All elements in HTML can be styled and laid out with CSS properties.
 There are many CSS properties to learn, we are going to cover just a few to get you rolling.

 You can set `properties` in CSS using `selectors`.
 Selectors refer to HTML elements on the page.